Kim (song)

 "Kim" is a song by American rapper Eminem that appears on his 2000 album The Marshall Mathers LP.
-The song reflects intense anger and hatred toward his then-wife Kim Mathers and features Eminem imitating her voice, and ends with him murdering her and later putting her body in the trunk of his car.
+The song in the tradition of a murder ballad reflects intense anger and hatred toward his then-wife Kim Mathers, and features Eminem imitating her voice, ending with him murdering her and later putting her body in the trunk of his car.